-In week 15, the winner of the Web Top 5 was a very visionary site, which is enjoyably interactive.
+In week 15, this winner was a very visionary site, which is enjoyably interactive.
 The site follows the ISEE-3, a spacecraft launched to study the Sun in 1978.
 The mixture of animation and real life footage to chart the craft’s extraordinary journey is the key to the individuality of the site.
 An impressive system of 360 interactivity is a real time waster

-The Direnduvar website was the winner of the Web Top 5 in Week 7, based on an extraordinary display of innovation.
+The Direnduvar website was the winner of the Website of the Week in week 7, based on an extraordinary display of innovation.
 Responding to protests in Gezi Park in Turkey, the Direnduvar website was set up as an area for people to share their messages.
 Whilst the content is not of a particularly high quality, the sheer volume and enormity of the site is what makes it special and gives it real character.

-Week 10’s winner was the official website of the Shard, which was characterised by imagery of one of Britain’s most iconic structures.
+Week 10’s winner was the official website of the Shard, which was characterised by the imagery of one of Britain’s most iconic structures.
 Towering above the London landscape, the incredible Shard has become a symbol of progress and prosperity throughout the capital.
-The site’s usage of white space helps to really draw attention to the awe inspiring site of the Shard structure.
-The site was a worthy worthy winner of the competition.
+The site’s usage of white space helps to really draw attention to the awe-inspiring site of the Shard structure.
+The site was a worthy winner of the competition.

-The final site on the Best of 2014 was an extremely aspirational brand which won the award in Week 5 of the Web Top 5 awards.
-The site reflects the pinnacle of shopper aspirations, with words such as ‘glamourous’, ‘luxurious’ or ‘indulgent’ characterising what the site is about.
+The final site on the Best of 2014 was an extremely aspirational brand which won the award in week 5 of our awards.
+The site reflects the pinnacle of shopper aspirations, with words such as ‘glamorous’, ‘luxurious’ or ‘indulgent’ characterising what the site is about.
 Its simple user journey and aesthetic design more than make up for what the site lacks in innovation, with sharp imagery and brand synergy clear throughout.